 Camp helps students adjust to being away-from-home by giving them practice being away-from-home.
 Campers (often as young as Kindergarten or 1st grade) get to experience being separated from home successfully.
 Certainly, most campers have some homesickness, but the supportive camp community and the fun activities help ease them through this initial challenge.
 Homesickness is natural.
 Children will miss their parents.

 Further, we live in a society that sometimes suggests to children that they are only safe within eyeshot of their parents.
 Yet, we parents want our children to grow in confidence and independence so that they can live productive, fulfilling and joyous lives.
 Camp enables children to experience successful independence.
 Like college, they are away-from-home.
 Unlike college, they are in a community committed to their physical and emotional safety.

-So if every freshman faces academic rigor, being away from home, and the uncertainty of a new environment, the overnight camper generally focuses only on academic rigor.
+So if every freshman faces challenges from 1) academic rigor, 2) being away from home, and 3) the uncertainty of a new environment, the overnight camper generally focuses only on academic rigor.
 Other students face all three challenges.
 Seen this way, it is not hard to understand how camp can help freshmen excel in college.